-1 The Service's primary goal is to ensure that waterfowl sport harvest management conforms to the MBTA and ensures the long-term conservation of bird populations.
-The various harvest strategies reflect this goal by ensuring that harvest does not exceed maximum sustainable vield (MSY).
+1The Service's primary goal is to ensure that waterfowl sport harvest management conforms to the MBTA and ensures the long-term conservation of bird populations.
+The various harvest strategies reflect this goal by ensuring that harvest does not exceed maximum sustainable yield (MSY).
 Secondarily to the MBTA, the Service has adopted policies to promote wildlife-based recreation, including migratory bird harvest.
-To the extent that management actions designed to promote hunter recruitment and retention do not result in harvest greater than the biological capacity of a population (i.e., does not exceed MSY), the Service deems these actions to be in accordance with the MBTA.
-Management actions that result in harvest equal to or less than MSY will result in stable or increasing populations and provide consumptive and nonconsumptive uses indefinitely.
+To the extent that management actions designed to promote hunter recruitment and retention do not result in harvest greater than the biological capacity of a population (i.e., does not exceed MSY), the Service deems these waterfowl hunter numbers have been of concern to the Service and the Flyway Councils, prompting the development of recruitment, retention, and reactivation efforts in the conservation community.
+The study would allow a person to obtain one of two license types during the duck season.
+The first license type would allow a daily bag limit as specified in the current duck regulations (six ducks), along with attendant species and sex restrictions.
+The second license type would allow a daily bag limit of only three ducks, but they could be of any species or sex.
+Memoranda of agreement between the Service and the two States specify the purpose of the study and the roles and responsibilities of each party while conducting the pilot study.
+A final report for the pilot study will be due to the Service after the 2024-25 hunting season.

+actions to be in accordance with the MBTA.

+Management actions that result in harvest equal to

+or less than MSY will result in stable or increasing

+populations and provide consumptive and

+nonconsumptive uses indefinitely.

-PROPOSED REGULATORY ALTERNATIVES FOR THE 2023-24 GENERAL DUCK SEASONS
+PROPOSED REGULATORY ALTERNATIVES FOR THE 2024-25 GENERAL DUCK SEASONS

-A TLANTIC FLYV MISSISSIPPI FLYWAY CENTRAL FLYWAY (a) PACIFIC FLYWAY (b)(c) RES MOD LIB RES MOD LIB RES MOD È LIB RES MOD LIB Beginning Shooting Time 1/2 hr. before sunrise 1/2 hr. before sunrise 1/2 hr. before sunrise 1/2 hr. before sunrise 1/2 hr. before sunrise 1/2 hr. before sunrise 1/2 hr. before sunrise 1/2 hr. before sunrise l· 1/2 hr. pefore sunrise 1/2 hr. before sunrise 1/2 hr. before sunrise b /2 hr. before unrise Ending Shooting Time Sunset Sunset Sunset Sunset Sunset Sunset Sunset Sunset 5 Sunset Sunset Sunset s Sunset Opening Date Oct.
+ATLANTIC FLYWAY MISSISSIPPI FLYWAY CENTRAL FLYWAY (a) PACIFIC FLYWAY (b)(c) RES MOD LIB RES MOD LIB RES MOD LIB F RES MOD LIB Beginning Shooting Time 1/2 hr. before sunrise 1/2 hr. befare sunrise 1/2 hr. before sunrise be 2 hr. efore inrise 1/2 hr. before sunrise 1/2 hr. before sunrise Ending Shooting Time Sunset Su unset Sunset Sunset Opening Date Oct.
 1 Sat. nearest Sept.
+24 Sat nearest Sept.
 24 Sat. nearest Sept.
-24 Sat. neares Sept.
-24 at. nearest Sept.
-24 at. nearest Sept.
-24 Sat. neares Sept.
-24 at. nearest Sept.
-24 . nearest ept.
-24 Sat. neare Oct.
-1 st : Sat. nearest Sept.
-24 nearest ept.
+24 nearest ct.
+1 Sat. nearest Sept.
+24 Sat. nearest Sept.
 24 Closing Date Jan.
+31 Ja n.
 31 Jan.
 31 Jan.
-31 Jan.
-31 Jan.
-31 Jan.
-31 Jan.
-31 Jan.
-31 J lan.
-31 Jan.
-31 Jan.
-31 Já an.
-31 Season Length (in days) ₹ 30 97 45 6 0 7 30 7 45 85.
-60 7 39 ø 60 197 74 60 pr.
-86 gr.
-107 Daily Bag 7 3 6 6 y 3 p 6 St. 6 3 F 6 F 6 4 F 7 F 7 Species/Sex Limits within Mallard (Total/Female) (d) (d) (d) 2/1 4/1 4/2 3/1 5/1 5/2 3/1 5/2 7/2
+31 Season Length (in days) 30 45 60 30 45 60 39 60 74 60 86 107 Daily Bag 3 6 6 3 6 6 3 6 6 4 7 7 Species/Sex Limits within the Overall D Daily Bag Limit Mallard (Total/Female) (d) (d) (d) 2/1 4/1 4/2 3/1 5/1 5/2 ; 3/1 5/2 7/2